PanpanZheng/DMHP/README.md

 # DMHP
-This repository is the implementation of Using Dirichlet Marked Hawkes Processes for Insider Threat Detection
+This repository is the implementation for the paper "Using Dirichlet Marked Hawkes Processes for Insider Threat Detection"